Particular/docs.particular.net/nservicebus/vscode.md

  1. Select **Create tasks.json from template**.
  1. Select **.NET Core**.

- The template created by VSCode may work as-is if the project contains only one solution file in the project's root directory.
+ The template created by VS Code may work as-is if the project contains only one solution file in the project's root directory.

 The simplest **tasks.json** describes how to build the solution using `dotnet build`, only revealing the terminal if a problem is detected: